DEMCON/plcdoc/README.md

 ### Setup

-Get the development tools and make your install editable by running:
+Get the development tools and make your installation editable by running:
 ```
 pip install -e .[test,doc]
 ```